 Translations

 A client can ask a server to translate a concept from one value set to another.
-Typically, this is used to translate between code systems (e.g. from LOINC to SNOMEDCT, or from a V3 code to a V2 code).
+Typically, this is used to translate between code systems (e.g. from LOINC to SNOMED-CT, or from a V3 code to a V2 code).
 The client calls the translate operation and passes the following parameters:

 a code + system, Coding, or CodeableConcept